-The purpose of assessment is to allow the school to:
+The purpose of assessment is to enable the school to:

 - 1. Monitor the progress of individual students and groups of students. - 2.
 Review and improve teaching and learning experiences. - 3.
 Be appropriately informed at key transition points in our students' education. - 4.
 Analyse achievement information for Māori students and other identified groups. - 5.
 Collect, collate and disburse baseline data on Year 9 students. - 6.
 Ensure students are achieving appropriately in literacy and numeracy. - 7.
 Use data as a diagnostic tool in the identification of learning needs. - 8.
-Target and band groups so students are working at an appropriate level. - 9.
-Inform individual students and their parents about progress and standards achieved. - 10.
-Better inform curriculum review and policy decisions. - 11.
-Report to the Board, the community, including the Māori community, and to the Government. - 12.
+Inform individual students and their parents about progress and standards achieved. - 9.
+Better inform curriculum review and policy decisions. - 10.
+Report to the Board, the community, including the Māori community, and to the Government. - 11.
 Evaluate and report on specific strategies.